MEMS

-MEMS (Microelectromechanical systems) is the technology of microscopic devices incorporating both electronic and moving parts.
-MEMS are made up of components between 1 and 100 micrometers in size (i.e., 0.001 to 0.1 mm), and MEMS devices generally range in size from 20 micrometres to a millimetre (i.e., 0.02 to 1.0 mm), although components arranged in arrays (e.g., digital micromirror devices) can be more than 1000 mm2.
+MEMS (micro-electromechanical systems) is the technology of microscopic devices incorporating both electronic and moving parts.
+MEMS are made up of components between 1 and 100 micrometres in size (i.e., 0.001 to 0.1 mm), and MEMS devices generally range in size from 20 micrometres to a millimetre (i.e., 0.02 to 1.0 mm), although components arranged in arrays (e.g., digital micromirror devices) can be more than 1000 mm2.
 They usually consist of a central unit that processes data (an integrated circuit chip such as microprocessor) and several components that interact with the surroundings (such as microsensors).

 Because of the large surface area to volume ratio of MEMS, forces produced by ambient electromagnetism (e.g., electrostatic charges and magnetic moments), and fluid dynamics (e.g., surface tension and viscosity) are more important design considerations than with larger scale mechanical devices.
 MEMS technology is distinguished from molecular nanotechnology or molecular electronics in that the latter two must also consider surface chemistry.

 The potential of very small machines was appreciated before the technology existed that could make them (see, for example, Richard Feynman's famous 1959 lecture There's Plenty of Room at the Bottom).
 MEMS became practical once they could be fabricated using modified semiconductor device fabrication technologies, normally used to make electronics.
 These include molding and plating, wet etching (KOH, TMAH) and dry etching (RIE and DRIE), electrical discharge machining (EDM), and other technologies capable of manufacturing small devices.

 They merge at the nanoscale into nanoelectromechanical systems (NEMS) and nanotechnology.

 History

-An early example of a MEMS device is the resonant-gate transistor, an adaptation of the MOSFET, developed by Harvey C. Nathanson in 1965.
+An early example of a MEMS device is the resonant-gate transistor, an adaptation of the MOSFET, developed by Robert A. Wickstrom for Harvey C. Nathanson in 1965.
 Another early example is the resonistor, an electromechanical monolithic resonator patented by Raymond J. Wilfinger between 1966 and 1971.
 During the 1970s to early 1980s, a number of MOSFET microsensors were developed for measuring physical, chemical, biological and environmental parameters.

 The term "MEMS" was introduced in 1986.
 S.C.
 Jacobsen (PI) and J.E.
-Wood (Co-PI) introduced the term “MEMS” by way of a proposal to DARPA (15 July 1986), titled "Micro Electro-Mechanical Systems (MEMS)", granted to the University of Utah.
-The term “MEMS” was presented by way of an invited talk by S.C.
-Jacobsen, titled “Micro Electro-Mechanical Systems (MEMS)”, at the IEEE Micro Robots and Teleoperators Workshop, Hyannis, MA Nov.
-9-11, 1987.
-The term “MEMS” was published by way of a submitted paper by J.E.
+Wood (Co-PI) introduced the term "MEMS" by way of a proposal to DARPA (15 July 1986), titled "Micro Electro-Mechanical Systems (MEMS)", granted to the University of Utah.
+The term "MEMS" was presented by way of an invited talk by S.C.
+Jacobsen, titled "Micro Electro-Mechanical Systems (MEMS)", at the IEEE Micro Robots and Teleoperators Workshop, Hyannis, MA Nov.
+9–11, 1987.
+The term "MEMS" was published by way of a submitted paper by J.E.
 Wood, S.C.
 Jacobsen, and K.W.
-Grace, titled “SCOFSS: A Small Cantilevered Optical Fiber Servo System”, in the IEEE Proceedings Micro Robots and Teleoperators Workshop, Hyannis, MA Nov.
-9-11, 1987.
+Grace, titled "SCOFSS: A Small Cantilevered Optical Fiber Servo System", in the IEEE Proceedings Micro Robots and Teleoperators Workshop, Hyannis, MA Nov.
+9–11, 1987.
+CMOS transistors have been manufactured on top of MEMS structures.